 I’m aware that in trading there is also the risk of losing money as well.
 A disclaimer on eToro’s home page states: “CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 75% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.”

-So for more than one I’ve been practicing on my Virtual Portofolio, which is a feature that eToro has in place where you can trade on the real market but with virtual money, and it’s free.
+So for more than one year I’ve been practising on my Virtual Portofolio, which is a feature that eToro has in place where you can trade on the real market but with virtual money, and it’s free.
 All asset prices are in real time and you can only trade when the markets are open.

-So while I was practicing on my Virtual Portofolio, in the meantime I’ve been doing research and analysis on companies which are likely to grow and are safe to invest in.
+So while I was practising on my Virtual Portofolio, in the meantime I’ve been doing research and analysis on companies which are likely to grow and are safe to invest in.
 I also managed to save some money to make a deposit and start trading for real.